roro3164/roro3164/README.md

 # Hey there! 👋 I'm Romain Mornet

 Born and bred in 🇫🇷 France, currently soaking up the vibes in Montpellier.
 I'm 32, and I've got a knack for UI/UX design and programming.
-When I'm not pushing pixels or writing lines of code, you might find me whipping up something delicious in the kitchen, catching a flight to a new destination, jamming to some tunes, or getting a good workout at the gym.
+When I'm not pushing pixels or writing lines of code, you might find me whipping up something delicious in the kitchen, catching a flight to a new destination, jamming to some tunes

 ## Technical Skills:
 - **Programming Languages:**